 Place designated by you in accordance with Premiere Tours

-In 1755, Lisbon was struck by the biggest earthquake ever recorded in Europe.
-At the time, the Marquis of Pombal, took on the mission to reconstruct the city center, completely destroyed by this catastrophe.
-And as such, the first modern European city was born: “Baixa Pombalina” with its urban and geometric architectural plan, it became the model used in the construction of other new cities, especially in the New World (for example Manhattan in New York, Chicago city center, etc.).
-Here we will visit the famous squares “Praça do Comércio” and “Rossio”, Rua Augusta (the most important pedestrian street in Portugal, with its famous Arch of Triumph.
+In 1755, Lisbon was the site of the biggest earthquake ever recorded in Europe.
+The Marquis of Pombal, prime-minister at the time, took on the mission to rebuild the city center, completely ruined and devastated by the catastrophe.
+And as such, the first modern style European city in Europe was born: “Baixa Pombalina” with its urban and geometric architectural plan (grid), became the model used in the construction of other new cities, especially in the New World (for example Manhattan in New York, Chicago city center, etc.) Here we will visit the famous squares “Praca do Comercio” and “Rossio” (statue of the First Emperor of Brazil, D. Pedro I), Rua Augusta (the most important pedestrian street in Portugal, with its famous Arch of Triumph.

-A visit to the Palace of Queluz, known as the Versailles of Portugal.
-The palace consists of three styles of architecture, Renaissance, Baroque and Neo-Classic.
-There are splendid French gardens decorated with fountains designed by English artists, statues of Italian artists and a magnificent canal (lake/pool) decorated with 18th-century tiles.
-It was the official residence of several kings of Portugal.
+Visiting the Queluz national palace known as the Versailles of Portugal, we can admire three styles of architecture: Renaissance, Baroque and Neoclassical.
+There are splendid French gardens decorated with fountains designed by English artists, Italian sculptures and a magnificent canal (lake/pool) decorated with 18th-century tiles.
+It was in the 2nd half of the 18th century the official residence of kings of Portugal.

 Sintra is without a doubt one of the most extraordinary places in Portugal.
-Its microclimate transforms this small town situated on the slopes of the mountain range “Serra de Sintra” and next to the Atlantic into a major attraction for visitors who go there to admire its famous castles and palaces or simply taste the traditional food, pastries and sweets.
+Its microclimate transforms this small town situated on the slopes of the mountain range “Serra de Sintra” next to the Atlantic, into a major attraction for visitors who go there to admire its famous castles and palaces or simply taste the traditional food, pastries and sweets.
 And let’s not forget the souvenir shops selling typical local items.
-We will stop in the historic center where you will have time to sample the famous “travesseiros” and “queijadas” at the Piriquita Pastry Shop and explore the narrow streets of the most romantic town in Portugal.
-Visit one of these palaces: National Palace of Sintra, National Palace of Pena, Quinta da Regaleira, Palace of Monserrate. (optional visit)
+We will stop in the historic center where you can taste the famous “travesseiros” and “queijadas” at the Piriquita Pastry Shop and explore the narrow cobbled streets of the most romantic town in Portugal.
+Time to visit one of these palaces: Sintra national palace, Pena palace , Quinta da Regaleira , palace of Monserrate (optional visit)

-If you would like to have lunch, your guide will recommend restaurants in the area of Sintra.
+If you wish to take lunch time, your guide can recommend restaurants in or around Sintra.

-Cabo da Roca is the westernmost point in continental Europe.
-We will stop for photos at this unique place.
+Cape Roca is the westernmost point in continental Europe.
+We will stop for photos at this unique site.

-This old Roman town of fishermen became a well-known beach resort in the 20th century.
-Cascais is a favorite among the people of Lisbon who come here to enjoy the sun and the sea, the bars and restaurants.
-The town is also known internationally for its big nautical events (America’s Cup, Red Bull, FlugTagg).
+This old Roman fishermen’s town became a glamorous beach resort in the 20th century.
+Cascais is a favorite among Lisboners who come here to enjoy the sun and the sea, the bars and restaurants.
+The town is also known internationally for its big nautical and aeronautical events (America’s Cup, Red Bull Air Race World Championship).
 Cascais attracts many tourists from all over the world, whether to visit or live.
-It is one of the most cosmopolitan cities in all of Europe.
-Free time to explore the streets of Cascais.
+It is one of the most cosmopolitan beach resorts in all of Europe.
+Free time to explore the town.

-Belem is the district/quarter of Lisbon that is dedicated to the great Portuguese explorers of the 15th and 16th centuries.
+Belem is the district of Lisbon dedicated to the great Portuguese explorers of the 15th and 16th centuries.
 Portugal was the first globalizing nation in the world, with the arrival of its explorers to all continents.
 The Portuguese empire became one of the largest in the history of humanity.
-The majestic monuments that we find here are a reflection of the golden era in the history of Portugal: Monastery of Jerónimos, Belém Tower, and the Monument to the Discoveries with the statues of the great Portuguese sailors and explorers, Vasco da Gama, Henry the Navigator among 31 others.
-Finally, a must-visit to the famous “Pasteis de Belem”, Portugal´s most famous typical pastries.
+The majestic monuments that we find here are a reflection of the golden era in the history of Portugal: Jeronimos monastery, Tower of Belem, and the Monument of Discoveries with the statues of the great Portuguese sailors and explorers, Magellan, Vasco da Gama among others.
+Finally, there is a must-visit to the famous “Pasteis de Belem”, one of Portugal´s most typical pastries/sweets.